coffee makers icon

 But it functions essentially the same and is a little bit cheaper.

-It’ll only make black coffee drinks, though – if you want milk coffees, you’ll need to get a separate milk frother.
+It’ll only make black coffee drinks, though – if you want milk coffees, you’ll need to get a separate milk frother in this combo deal.

 coffee maker icon